7 Ways to Experience Outdoor Adventure in Bucks County

 4. Connect with nature from Ralph Stover State Park to Tohickon Valley Park.
 The winding trail connecting the two parks offers some of the best views in all of Bucks County.
 Take in the breathtaking perspective from atop "High Rocks," a 200-foot sheer rock formation.
 Challenge yourself with a closed-deck canoe and kayak course!

 5. One of Bucks County's best places for a hike is the scenic 5,000-acre Nockamixon State Park.
 Pass through hardwood forests, explore the remnants of a long-forgotten summer camp or see migrating waterfowl, boaters and fishers on the lake.
+Or if you prefer to get your feet wet, start your own kayaking adventure in the water.

 6. Explore the 1,200 acres of Core Creek Park as you run along safe and well-mapped paths.
 Take a side trip along Lake Luxembourg.
 You can also enjoy ball fields, tennis and horseback riding!